Your Kayaking Guides

 Larry Roy, our company owner, is an original founding member of the Sea Kayaks Guide Alliance of British Columbia (SKGABC).
-He maintains his membership from those first years of being the first president of this agency.
+He stands in support of this society and all who join its ranks.

 As the past twenty years have passed, the SKGABC has evolved into a professional organization that offers courses to ensure that guides are formally trained in the necessities of working in the water environment.

-A vast number of people have paddled with Larry.
-His passion is spending most days of the summer and early fall on the water.
-He believes that harmony with nature, whether it be paddling rivers, paddling the ocean, or skiing in the backcountry, is the key to a healthy life.
+A vast number of people have paddled, been taught and shared time with Larry over the past twenty-five years in conjunction with river and sea kayaking.
+His passion remains to spend most summer days and early fall on the water.
+He is still passionate about nature and all that effects her.
+So, whether it be paddling rivers, paddling the ocean, or skiing in the backcountry, he stays as far away from the couch as possible.
 He has remained committed to being a practicing professional in sea kayak guiding, first aid, and weather forecasting.
 He maintains a healthy attitude towards improving skills in the outdoors.

-He then established the first retail kayak store in the mid and north island, North Island Water Sports.
-Soon after that, he moved into the touring business and established the touring company, Discovery Kayaking Ltd. which is now known as, “Discovery Expeditions -orcaseakayaking.”
+He then established the first retail kayak store in Nanaimo.
+North Island Water Sports was the name of the store in Nanaimo.
+Soon after that, he moved into the touring business and established the touring company, Discovery Kayaking Ltd. which is now known as, “Discovery Expeditions – @ www.orcaseakayaking.com.”

-He guided for eight years in the Queen Charlotte Islands, five years on the Central Coast, and twenty-five seasons in the Northeastern Coast of Vancouver Island and inlets of the Inside Passage, including a thorough exploration of the entire length and berth of Knight Inlet.
+He guided for eight years in the Queen Charlotte Islands, five years on the Central Coast, and over twenty seasons in the Northeastern Coast of Vancouver Island and inlets of the Inside Passage, including a thorough exploration of the entire length and berth of Knight Inlet.